I love this time of the year.

 For me, this has been a rather unexpected (and welcome) ride which started right here on this blog with my first post back in October 2009 titled: “How I learnt to grok Customer Development”.

 I started this blog simply because I had more questions than answers.
 Now I am running workshops worldwide, advising and coaching teams, and running a new company with a great team of fellow lean practitioners.

 First, thank you all for your continued support along the way…

 Here are some of my biggest lessons learned in 2012.

 One of the questions I get a lot is: “So what do you do now?”.

-I still love getting my hands dirty building products and I have my hands in a lot of things — bootcamps, workshops, Lean Canvas, USERcycle, Lean Stack.
+I still love getting my hands dirty building products, and I have my hands in many things — bootcamps, workshops, Lean Canvas, USERcycle, Lean Stack.

 Some say too many.

 My friend, Noah Kagan, has been pushing me to kill off all my projects but one.
 To which I used to meekly respond: “but they are all somehow connected.”
 I believe it’s critical to cast a wider net at the outset in search of value for the right problems and customers.